 - chalkboard

 - chalk

 - flip chart paper

 - Koki pens (various colours)

 - Prestik

 - watch or cell phone for time-keeping

-- Poster 7.3.1: Definitions (Reading 1 in your learners' books)
+- Poster 7.3.1: Definitions (Reading 7.3.1 in your learners' books)

-- Reading 7.3.1: Sarah and Samuel (Reading 2 in your learners' books)
+- Reading 7.3.1: Sarah and Samuel (Reading 7.3.2 in your learners' books)

-- 1. Please refer to Pages 4-6 in this guide for a comprehensive glossary of the terms that defines all the new concepts used in all the Grade 7 SLPs. - 2.
+- 1. Please refer to the front of this guide for a comprehensive glossary of the terms that defines all the new concepts used in all the Grade 7 SLPs. - 2.
 Review the lesson and be sure that you understand the content, methodology and the time allocated for the lesson. - 3.
 Prepare Poster 7.3.1: Definitions and post it up on the wall/board.
 Cover the poster with another piece of flip chart paper so that you can reveal the definitions progressively throughout the lesson as needed.
 The content for this poster can be found at the end of this lesson plan.

-A.1 Clarification of the concepts "sex" and "gender"
+Activity A1 Clarification of the concepts "sex" and "gender"